gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 NAT network

+To get started, the NAT network adapter will be initialized with DHCP enabled.
+Why?
+Because the Ubuntu server needs to get its IP address from somewhere.
+Until we set up a static IP address for it, it will be kept enabled.
+Down in the process, I'll describe how to set the static IP address so we can disable the NAT network adapter's DHCP option.

 # 1 -

 The first step was to download the Ubuntu server's ISO file from the official Ubuntu page.